Shreya-d29/AI-Based-Heart-Risk-Prediction-System/README.md

-HeartGuard AI ( AI-Based-Heart-Risk-Prediction-System) ❤️ HeartGuard AI – Heart Disease Risk Prediction System 📌 Project Overview
+ ❤️ HeartGuard AI – Heart Disease Risk Prediction System 📌 Project Overview

 HeartGuard AI is an AI-powered heart disease risk prediction system that helps assess the likelihood of heart disease based on patient health parameters.
 The project combines machine learning, data analytics, and a user-friendly interface to provide early risk assessment and awareness.